UOL-Interns/docs/Swegger/README.md

 Swagger takes the manual work out of API documentation, with a range of solutions for generating, visualizing, and maintaining API docs.

 [Document APIs in SwaggerHub](https://app.swaggerhub.com/home)

+**API Testing**
+Start your functional, security, and performance testing right from the OpenAPI Spec.
+Swagger tooling and the ReadyAPI platform make it easy to rapidly create, manage, & execute API tests in your pipeline.